 Do You have Plain Concrete or Stamped Concrete?

 It is important to know which type of outdoor concrete was installed, as stamped and plain options have different maintenance requirements.
 Stamped concrete, for example, can be made to look like brick or stone pavers.
 Due to their different colors and details on the surface, color hardeners and sealants must be applied to preserve these details as well as a high-end look.
 Surprisingly, plain outdoor concrete patios have slightly higher maintenance requirements.
 These surfaces require a larger amount of sealer to achieve a uniform shine and may need to be replaced often.

 Remember to Clean and Seal Your Concrete Patio

 Natural processes such as erosion causes soil and water (with high mineral content) to wear away at your outdoor concrete.
-If you don’t keep these surfaces clean, holes may start to develop and certain parts will crumble sooner than normal.
-Don’t worry; Teak & Deck Professionals can clean outdoor concrete, remove concrete stains, apply the necessary coatings, and sealing to protect your concrete patio against corrosive agents, water, and dirt.
+If you don’t keep these surfaces clean, holes may start to develop, and certain parts will crumble sooner than normal.
+Don’t worry; Teak & Deck Professionals can clean outdoor concrete, remove concrete stains, and apply the necessary coatings and sealing to protect your concrete patio against corrosive agents, water, and dirt.
 We ensure that your outdoor concrete patio is free of cracks and will not develop expensive problems several years down the road.
 Enjoy complete peace of mind knowing that we use eco-friendly and non-toxic outdoor concrete cleaning products for all jobs.

 If you have more questions about our outdoor concrete cleaning and sealing services, feel free to contact one of our customer service representatives today.
 We look forward to hearing from you soon!